blockspaceforce/fractal-puzzle/packages/cli/README.md

 ## Deploy the contract

-You can deploy the contract by running the following command (in the project root directory):
+You can deploy the contract by running the following command (in the `cli` directory):

 ```console
 $ bun cli puzzle deploy